Ant-28/Embers-Wind-and-Fire/README.md

-# Embers-Wind-and-Fire
+# Embers, Wind and Fire
+by Jasmine Tai and Ananthajit ("Ananth") Srikanth

-Report for a joint project in Applied Mathematics
+Report and for a joint project in Applied Mathematics.
+You can find the report in this repository, or [here](https://drive.google.com/file/d/13_ZaqgONs5WBLl_1vnZ-ieGU_eXFDKRk/view?usp=drive_link.)

 # Sections